wlee88/the-movie-db/README.md

   on the device screen size with image loading placeholder.
 Also loads images on scroll.
 - Fallback missing images for those photos without photos.
+- Handles empty results.
 - Behaviour subject store for keeping track of the user search time - this persists history when the user clicks a movie.
 - Scrolls to the search bar when you press it for an improved mobile experience.
+- Theme color on chrome android.
 - A 404 page.
-- CI/CD pipeline for quick and easy deployment straight to S3.
+- CI/CD pipeline for quick and easy deployment straight to AWS S3.

 ## Time constraints